Protein, carbs & fat targets

 Your Maintenance Macros

-Target 2,336 kilocalories per day, at estimated TDEE, Standard macro split.
+Target 2,336 kilocalories per day, at estimated total daily energy expenditure (TDEE), Standard macro split.
 Protein about 175 grams (30 percent), carbohydrates about 234 grams (40 percent), fat about 78 grams (30 percent).
 Hydration about 81 fluid ounces baseline per day.

 - Skinless poultry